Samaje Perine: NFL career statistics

+Postseason

 Personal life

-During his time in high school and Oklahoma, Perine was noted for his acts of great physical strength, such as helping lift a car to help a fellow student who did not have a car jack change a flat tire.
-Jerry Schmidt, strength coach of the Sooners, stated that he could often out bench press most of the team's lineman, with his max being 440 lbs.
+During his time in high school and Oklahoma, Perine was noted for his acts of great physical strength, such as helping lift a car to help a fellow student who did not have a car jack in order to change a flat tire.
+Jerry Schmidt, strength coach of the Sooners, stated that he could often out bench press most of the team's linemen, with his max being 440 lbs.
 Schmidt also noted that nobody else on the team was able to top Perine's max squat (540 lbs), power clean (380 lbs), or incline bench (315 lbs) numbers.

-Perine's cousin, La'Mical Perine, played running back for the Florida Gators and was drafted by the New York Jets in 2020.
+Perine's cousin, La'Mical Perine, played running back for the Florida Gators and was selected by the New York Jets in 2020.
+He is also a cousin of NFL linebacker Myles Jack.